tasawar-hussain/tasawar-hussain/README.md

 - 🔭 I’m currently working on ReactJS
 - 🌱 I’m currently getting more comfortable with Python
 - 👯 I’m looking to collaborate on Javscript
-- 💬 Ask me about ReactJS, Ruby on Rails and Mathametics
+- 💬 Ask me about ReactJS, Python, Ruby on Rails and Mathametics
 - 📫 How to reach me: metasawarhussain@gmail.com
 - ⚡ Favourite Quote: Its better to be excellent and be the victim of jelousy than to be ordinary and be the subject to sympathy.